Good Teeth Foods for a Healthier Smile and Happy Times

 Cultivating a family kitchen garden is a wonderful way to teach young children healthy eating when it comes to good teeth foods.
 What are good teeth foods?
-According to family orthodontist Dr. Priscilla Larson of Sky Ortho in Moore and Shawnee, they are foods that contribute to the growth of strong bones and teeth, and support dental maintenance.
+According to family orthodontists Dr. Priscilla Larson and Dr. Ryan Fitzgerald of Sky Ortho in Moore and Shawnee, they are foods that contribute to the growth of strong bones and teeth and support dental maintenance.

 This is especially good during the summer months when kids have more time to focus on a project, and the entire family is looking for cool, refreshing treats.

 Summer’s Sweet Treats Require Special Care for Teeth

 Of course, during these sizzling summer months, cool sugary treats and drinks such as soda, ice cream, frozen pops, and snow cones are favorite go-to for the entire family at the beach, poolside, on picnics and after play.
 But everyone no matter what age, should brush soon after eating to ensure bacteria does not form.